 - 1 cup chicken stock/broth or vegetable stock or, in a pinch, water

-- 1 cup milk whole milk recommended
+- 1 cup milk preferably whole

-- kosher salt to taste
+- kosher salt and black pepper to taste

-- parmesan cheese for serving (optional)
+- grated parmesan cheese for serving (optional)

 - Add kosher salt and black pepper to the sauce to taste.